Implement all the best practices when you deploy a production instance of vRealize Operations.

 - Analytics nodes have a high number of vCPUs to ensure performance of the analytics computation that occurs on each node.
 Monitor CPU Ready time and CPU Co-Stop to ensure that analytics nodes are not competing for CPU capacity.

 - If the sizing guideline provides several configurations for the same number of objects, use the configuration which has the least number of nodes.
 For example, if the number of collecting is 120,000, configure the cluster with four extra-large nodes instead of 12 large nodes.

-- Deploy an extra even number of nodes to activate Continuous Availability.
+- Deploy an extra even number of nodes to enable Continuous Availability.
 If the current configuration is an odd number of analytics nodes, deploy an extra analytics node to create an even pairing.

-A witness node is required when continuous availability is activated to manage the analytics nodes in the fault domains. vRealize Operations can have only one witness node in its cluster.
+A witness node is required when continuous availability is enabled to manage the analytics nodes in the fault domains. vRealize Operations can have only one witness node in its cluster.

-- Deploy the witness node before activating continuous availability.
+- Deploy the witness node before enabling continuous availability.

 - Deploy the witness node using the witness configuration.

 - Deploy the witness node in a different cluster separate from the analytics nodes.

 Using cloud proxies in vRealize Operations, you can collect and monitor data from your remote data centers.
 You can deploy one or more cloud proxies in vRealize Operations to create a one-way communication between your remote environment and vRealize Operations.
 The cloud proxies work as one-way remote collectors and upload data from the remote environment to vRealize Operations.
 Cloud proxies can support multiple vCenter Server accounts.